z3rObyte/minimal-mistakes/_posts/2021-06-19-ScriptKiddie-HackTheBox-writeup.md

 + -- --=[ 592 payloads - 45 encoders - 10 nops            ]
 + -- --=[ 7 evasion                                       ]

-Metasploit tip: View a module's description using info, or the enhanced version in your browser with info -d
+Metasploit tip: View a modules description using info, or the enhanced version in your browser with info -d

 msf6 > /bin/bash
 [*] exec: /bin/bash